Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

 ***********

 The number of optimizer steps taken (does not reset each epoch).
-This includes multiple optimizers and TBPTT steps (if enabled).
+This includes multiple optimizers (if enabled).

 .. code-block:: python